 When you first begin clicker training, make sure you have a supply of your pup’s favorite treats.
 Start in a quiet area where your dog can focus and can easily hear the click.
 Get things out of the way to create a good start for you and your pet.

-With the clicker on one hand and a treat on your other hand, start to cue by touching the button on your clicker to produce a click.
+With the clicker in one hand and a treat in the other, start the cue by touching the button on your clicker to produce a click.
 Then, reward your dog with a treat.
 Repeat this click and treat step 10 times so that your dog will begin to mark the click with something they love, like a yummy treat.

 If your dog does not turn towards you or your hand, go back to a distraction-free zone and reward their attention with a treat.

 Then, once they consistently look to you when hearing the clicking sound, begin to use the clicker for basic dog commands and other desired behaviors.

 As an example, you can ask your dog to sit.
 The instant your dog sits, touch the button on the device to sound the click and reward them with a treat.

 Try this step with various commands such as “shake” and “lay down.”
 It is important to press the clicker the moment they obey and then give your dog a treat.
 This will help your dog to understand what action resulted in a reward.